augustawind/restcli/README.rst

 restcli
 =======

-An API client library and CLI written in Python.
-It's Postman for terminal lovers!
+**restcli** is a library and commandline utility for API testing.
+It reads requests from a YAML file and supports scripting and variable interpolation.

 .. contents::